 Two large headstones mark the graves of early superintendents, Dr Frederick Norton Manning (who instituted important reforms to psychiatric care) and Dr Eric Sinclair.
 Beside them are the more recently added much smaller headstones for a former patient and a friend of the hospital.
 A drinking fountain (no longer working) also remembers Dr Manning and another superintendent, Dr Blaxland.
 I smile at the name of the Medical Museum.
 S.P.A.S.M.
 (Society for Preservation of the Artefacts of Surgery & Medicine).

 Gladesville Art School, is housed in the old sandstone pottery building.
-There is nothing happening here now, and I follow signs to the Cornucopia Coffee Shop and Nursery, admiring the architecture and a tunnel that passes under Victoria Road.
+There is nothing happening here now, and I follow signs to the Cornucopia Coffee Shop and Nursery (which unfortunately is no longer operating – Oct 2019), admiring the architecture and a tunnel that passes under Victoria Road.
 Cornucopia is run by MARS Inc, which provides employment and support to people living in the community with mental illness.

 After a hearty early lunch, I wend my way to the water where I hope to find a walking trail.
 The oval with its grassed terraces is familiar.
 I am sure I have been here before…oh yes…. it was to welcome the Olympic Torch way back in 2000.
 What an exciting time that was.